sumanjs/suman/README.md

 ## ```npm install -D suman```

-Suman is designed to be a direct successor to Mocha.
-Mocha was an awesome test library, but has several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
+Suman is designed to be a direct successor to Mocha, Chai, Tape and Jasmine.
+Mocha is most familiar to us and perhaps to you - Mocha was an awesome test library, but has several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
 If you like Mocha and BDD test interfaces you will love Suman.

 The reasons why Mocha and its peers need a replacement are: